vjhansen/SHC4300_exam/Discussions/W03/W3D2_UART_ASCII/README.md

-### W03 Jan 29 (D2) Receive ASCII codes via RS232 and display them on the Basys-3 leds
+### W03-D2 Receive ASCII codes via RS232 and display them on the Basys-3 leds

 **Tasks:**